 Toxicity is a concern every plant owner must explore thoroughly before purchasing or growing any plant.
 And in this segment, the Umbrella Tree is not without its toxicity, and its effects vary.
 For most people, there is no reaction, but others suffer from irritated skin and a terribly itchy rash due to the sap.
 The skin irritation isn’t persistent in most cases and goes away in a short while.

-Touching and ingestion are widely different and the latter – be it leaf, a flower or berry, can be a cause for your body going numb, your mouth tingling, disorientation and poor coordination, and yes, vomiting.
+Touching and ingestion are widely different and the latter – be it a leaf, a flower or a berry, can be a cause for your body going numb, your mouth tingling, disorientation and poor coordination, and yes, vomiting.
 But, this is only serious in some cases when the allergy has caused an extreme reaction.
 It is recommended to consult a physician when doubtful.

 If you like petting more than just trees, please do keep your cats and dogs away from the plant.
 It is mildly toxic to your pets and is best kept beyond their reach for their safety.